azarboon/cheat-sheet-aws/README.md

 Transfer Family: Supports S3 and EFS.
 Supports FTP, SFTP, FTPS protocols.
 It's more expensive than DataSync.

 Database Migration Service: **continuous data replication with high availability**.
-Use it along with Schema Conversion Tool to handle handle **complex database configurations**
+Use it along with Schema Conversion Tool to handle handle **complex database configurations**.
+To Increase migration performance: turn off backups and transaction loggings, use multiple tasks, choose a Multi-AZ instance.
 * Supported sources: databases as well as S3.
 * Supported target: databases, S3, Redis, Redshift, KDS, OpenSearch

-Snowball Edge Storage and Compute Optimized offer storage clustering.
+Snowball Edge Storage Otimized (80 TB) and Compute Optimized (39.5 TB - no SSD) offer storage clustering.
+You can quickly and securely transfer dozens of TBs (up to PB) of data.
 They can be managed through AWS OpsHub.

-Use Snowball devices when you need to quickly and securely transfer dozens of TBs (up to PB) of data.
+Use **Schema Conversion Tool to extract and load data locally** onto edge devices.
+Then you ship devices to AWS, and AWS automatically loads them into S3.
+Then, you can use Database Migration Service (DMS) to transfer data into target stores.

+You can't directly copy data from Snowball Edge devices into AWS Glacier; instead Snowball -> S3 life cycle policy -> Glacier.

 Fastest way to move large amount of data (in order):
 1. Snowball Edge: It's fast, cost effective and provides local processing.
-Compute Optimized provides 39.5 TB of storage (no SSD).
-Storage Optimized provides 80 TB of storage.
-Use Schema Conversion Tool (SCT) **to extract and load data locally** onto edge devices.
-Then you ship devices to AWS, and AWS automatically loads them into S3.
-Then, you can use Database Migration Service (DMS) to transfer data into target stores.
-Also remember that you can't directly copy data from Snowball Edge devices into AWS Glacier; instead Snowball -> S3 life cycle policy -> Glacier.
+The end-to-end time to transfer up to 80 TB of data into AWS with Snowball Edge is **approximately one week**.
-2. Direct connect: It provides a **private connection** but needs few weeks for provisioning.
+2. Direct connect: It provides a **private connection** (not encrypted) but needs few weeks for provisioning.
-3. Internet / VPN: good use case if you have immediate need and low to modest bandwidth requirements.
-Aas a rule of thumb, remember that transfering 100 TB over 50 Mbit/s connection takes around 180 days.
+3. Internet / VPN: good use case if you have **immediate need and low to modest bandwidth requirements**.
+Aas a rule of thumb: transfering 100 TB over 50 Mbit/s connection takes around 180 days.

 ## Compute